Danieleg82/vWAN-Indirect-Spoke/README.md

 _BENEFITs:_
 -	The vHUB (hence ExpressRoute circuit) will have no visibility over the network ranges of the spoke VNETs connected to your transit HUB, hence you won’t risk to exceed 1k routes
 -	You will be able to advertise over ExpressRoute only the aggregates of routes representing the super-net of your spoke networks (levering either BGP endpoint or static routes in vWAN)
--	If you use BGP endpoint (no static routes in vWAN) this solution is compatible with the usage of an integrated vWAN FW solution and Routing Intent
+-	If you use BGP endpoint (no static routes in vWAN) this solution is compatible with the usage of an integrated vWAN FW solution and Routing Intent (FW-chain as described in previous section)

 _THINGs TO KEEP IN MIND:_